Pork belly slow cooked to melting tender perfection

 1 small sebago potato, coarsely grated

-2 tbsp finely chopped pickled ginger, plus extra to serve
+2 tbsp finely chopped pickled ginger, plus extra to

 50 ml vegetable oil